eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Multiple assignments can be concatenated.
 	E.g., the expression *`a = b = c = d = e = 12345`* assigns the
 	value of *12345* to the variables *a*, *b*, *c*, *d*, and *e*.
-	Multiple expressions are processed from right to left.
+	Expressions for multiple assignments are processed from right to left.
 	In the above example, assign *12345* to *e*, followed by assigning *e* to *d*, and so on; it eventually ends with assigning *b* to *a*.
+	When evaluating an assignment expression between two sets of variables (left and right), the number of variables/values on the left-hand side
 	\cite[\S8.6, pp. 150]{Eaton2016a}.